Maanuj-Vora/California-Covid19-Visualization/README.md

 # Covid19 Visualizations

-California County Covid19 Case Visualization script.
+Covid19 Visual Charts by County in California